 Navy Veteran Pursues Career in Nutritional Sciences

-January 23, 2018, MPH, Nutritional Sciences, Students, Internships, Mental Health, Nutrition
+January 23, 2018, Alumni, MPH, Nutritional Sciences, Students, Internships, Mental Health, Nutrition

 I joined the Navy when I was 18.
 I didn't have family in the military, and it was never something that had crossed my mind.
 I was doing some soul searching, and one day I received a brochure in the mail.
 I didn't know what I wanted to do with my life at that point, but I was interested in the opportunity to see the world and do something different.
 So I thought, what have I got to lose?
 It just clicked, and I knew my path was set.